Multi-Order Matching Network for Alignment-Free Depth Super-Resolution: Method

 \subsection{Multi-Order Regularization}

-Given the GT depth $\boldsymbol D_{GT}$ and the predicted HR depth $\boldsymbol D_{HR}$, we introduce a multi-order regularization to optimize our MOMNet in a multi-order space.
-Specifically, we first incorporate a common reconstruction loss $\mathcal{L}_{rec} $ to facilitate high-quality depth reconstruction:
+Given GT depth $\boldsymbol D_{GT}$ and predicted HR depth $\boldsymbol D_{HR}$, we introduce a multi-order regularization to optimize MOMNet in a multi-order space.
+Specifically, we first incorporate a common reconstruction loss $\mathcal{L}_{rec} $ to facilitate depth restoration: